mpdroid/hat-web/README.md

 - View student bio and the assigned house
 - See the rules applied by the Hat to assign the house

-The Web App depends on Rest services provided by the [Sorting Hat API](https://github.com/mpdroid/hat-web).
+The Web App depends on Rest services provided by the [Sorting Hat API](https://github.com/mpdroid/hat-api/blob/master/README.md).

+Demonstrates the use of Angular 6 and Angular Material.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.3.